HRIR-Former: Grid-Free Time-Domain Reconstruction of Head-Related Impulse Responses with a Spatially Encoded Transformer: Experiment and Validation

 \subsection{Experimental Setup}

-We evaluate the binaural HRIR spatial up-sampling performance of \textit{BiFormer3D} on the SONICOM database~\cite{sonicom-data}, which contains measurements for over 200 subjects with 793 source directions per subject.
+We evaluate the binaural HRIR spatial up-sampling performance of \textit{HRIR-Former} on the SONICOM database~\cite{sonicom-data}, which contains measurements for over 200 subjects with 793 source directions per subject.
 Each HRIR is sampled at 48~kHz and represented with $K=256$ samples.
 For a fair comparison, we follow the protocol of~\cite{ranf}: the first 180 subjects are used for training and the subsequent 20 subjects are used for validation; subject \texttt{P0079} is excluded due to atypical ITD behavior~\cite{ranf}.
-Since \textit{BiFormer3D} reconstructs HRIRs in the time domain and does not impose a MP assumption, we train and evaluate it on SONICOM free-field HRIRs (i.e., free-field compensated HRIRs without MP filtering)~\cite{sonicom-data}.
+Since \textit{HRIR-Former} reconstructs HRIRs in the time domain and does not impose a MP assumption, we train and evaluate it on SONICOM free-field compensated HRIRs (no MP filtering applied)~\cite{sonicom-data}.
 During training, we set the loss weights $\lambda_{\text{ITD}}=\lambda_{\text{ILD}}=0.05$ and $\lambda_{\text{HRTF}}=500$.
-We train \textit{BiFormer3D} using AdamW~\cite{adamW} with learning rate $3\times10^{-4}$ and batch size 8 for 500 epochs on an NVIDIA A100 GPU.
+The encoder uses $T{=}3$ layers with model dimension $D{=}256$ and $4$ attention heads.
+The Conv1D temporal refinement applies a kernel of size~3, smoothing across spatially adjacent directions.
+We train \textit{HRIR-Former} using AdamW~\cite{adamW} with learning rate $3\times10^{-4}$ and batch size 8 for 500 epochs on an NVIDIA A100 GPU.